Tierion/boltwall/README.md

 A lightning-based paywall middlware for Nodejs + Expressjs API services.
 Built with Typescript.

+### Supported Features

+- Protect routes in your own API by using as a middleware
+- Custom attenuation via macaroons
+- oAuth-like authorization for compatible 3rd party services

 To run the test server, clone the repo, and from the directory run:

 ```bash